tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Artificial intelligence: cognitive architecture: Minsky "The Emotion Machine" [emotionmachine].

 This article covers three aspects that was not covered in previous paper [computational_emotional_thinking]: appraisal, coping and influence of high-level emotions on computational system.
 We identified two types of appraisal: non-conscious affective and conscious cognitive.
-First is based on on affect theory of Tomkins [primer_affect_psychology] and takes in account only innate emotional reactions.
+First is based on affect theory of Tomkins [primer_affect_psychology] and takes in account only innate emotional reactions.
 Main parameter of non-conscious appraisal is CNS activity that influences appraisal as following:

 * Quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.
 * Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**.